Diffuse Pionic Gamma-Ray Emission from Large Scale Structures in the FERMI Era: DISCUSSION AND CONCLUSION

-We have constructed a model of the collective gamma-ray emission arising from the large scale accretion shocks around virialized structures, and estimated its contribution to the extragalactic gamma-ray background.
+We have constructed a model of the collective gamma-ray emission arising from the large scale accretion shocks around virialized structures and estimated its contribution to the extragalactic gamma-ray background for various parameter values.
 Assuming that accretion shocks give rise to a new population of cosmic rays, the SFCRs, this would inevitably result in a gamma-ray flux which would contribute to the observed (but still unexplained!)
 EGRB at some level.
-Given that SFCRs are still a hypothetical population, with no direct observational evidence, and no known source evolution, so far only very weak upper limits have been placed to their contribution to the EGRB.
-In this work we have implemented source evolution based on the PF06 \cite{PF06} model of cosmic accretion shocks around virialized structures, where we have also allowed for Mach number, and consequently cosmic-ray spectral index, evolution.
-To calibrate the resulting spectrum we have used gamma-ray flux upper limits reported by \emph{Fermi} for galaxy clusters \cite{AC10}, specifically the Coma cluster.
+Given that SFCRs are still a hypothetical population, with no direct observational evidence and no known source evolution, so far only very weak upper limits have been placed to their contribution to the EGRB.

+Analytically modeling cluster formation and evolution, and including different sources of particle acceleration, \citet{CB98} have estimated the cluster contribution to the gamma-ray background to be $ \la 1 \%$ of the EGRB measured by \emph{EGRET} \citep{ST00}, while numerical models estimate it to be of the order of $ \la 10 \%$ \citep{MI02}.
+However, the latest measurements by \emph{Fermi} show the EGRB intensity above 100 MeV to be about a factor of 1.4 lower \citep{ABD10} than previously estimated, thus making the SFCR contribution to the gamma-ray background correspondingly larger.
+This is especially important at higher energies where the \emph{Fermi} measured EGRB is almost an order of magnitude lower than inferred from \emph{EGRET}, e.g., making the \cite{ST00} estimate of the pionic SFCR component at the $\sim 40\%$ level of the EGRB.

+In this work, we have implemented source evolution based on the PF06 \citep{PF06} analytical model of cosmic accretion shocks around virialized structures within different environments, with spectral index of the source gamma-ray emission as a free parameter.
+The results of our analysis are, in some cases, consistent with previous estimates that this component is subdominant to all other EGRB sources \citep{MI02,CB98,KU05}; however, we also show that there are scenarios where accretion shocks on clusters can have an important contribution to the EGRB.

+To calibrate the resulting spectrum, we have used the unresolved source (point source) gamma-ray flux upper limits reported by \emph{Fermi} for galaxy clusters \citep{AC10}, specifically the Coma cluster; thus, our results presented in this work are the upper limits.
+Moreover, by using these limits, our results are free of any assumption about the profile of the intracluster medium.
+Taking into account a spatial profile would give a stronger limit, but we leave that analysis for the follow up work.